International Trainee - Maintenance Development Engineer - Hydro

 You are responsive and clear in your communication and have a good attitude

 You are our ideal trainee if you are a recent graduate with an academic degree and have maximum one year of work experience, or you graduate before September 2024.
 You are fluent in Swedish and English.
+Skills in other world languages can be a merit.
 You are willing to relocate for possible assignments throughout the organization.
 And of course, you identify yourself with our principles: active, open, positive and safe.

 Location: